 Give the key a name, select "SSH Public Key", and copy/paste the public key into the text box.
 The expected key is a single line, with three fields looking something like

 ssh-rsa ASSFFSAF... user@host.
-On Linux/Mac, it is the content of
+If you used the first set of key-generating instructions it is the content of

-~/.ssh/id_rsa.puband on Windows, it is the content from step 7 above.
+~/.ssh/id_rsa.puband for the second (using PuTTYgen), it is the content from step 7 above.

 Click "Add Key"